ChinKF99/Project-1-Malaysia-Construction-Data-Analysis-/README.md

 1. Which category has the most delay
 2. Which category has the worst cost control (Average/Total cost overrun)

-Note: All data under with unknown value in Category & Contractor Column is excluded.
+Note: For data with unknown value in Category & Contractor Column is excluded.

 After analyzing the above questions, stakeholders can act accordingly.
 E.g. carry out investigation or studies on worst performance contractor and category to streamline/optimize the overall performance and efficiency.